Yavas20/MobileTestingTask/README.md

     When User clicks “Touch Actions” button

     Then User should see the texts of the touch actions page on the screen

+## 7) Bonus Activities:
+        7.1 Test cases and scripts for iOS:

+### * It is required to:
+* Install Xcode
+* Change DesiredCapabilities according to emulator
+* Use IOSDriver
+* Use suitable methods for IOS